shashiirk/crypto-prices/README.md

 ## Features

-- Display cryptocurrenies in a tabular form
+- Displays cryptocurrenies in a tabular form
-- Sort tabular data based on different attributes
+- Data can be sorted based on different attributes
-- Show more information about a coin
+- Shows more information about a coin
 - Client-side routing
 - Pagination